-I was walking through the Portland Farmers Market a couple of weeks ago and did a double take on a stack of orange cauliflower.
+I was walking through the Portland Farmers Market several weeks ago and did a double-take on a stack of orange cauliflower.
 SOUP came immediately to mind.

 I adore cauliflower (the earthy flavor, the crunchy or creamy texture), and the only nit I can pick with this lovely vegetable is its color.
 It gets lost on a white plate and looks pallid and unimaginative next to other basic ingredients I love, such as potatoes, rice, pasta, and poultry.

 There are ways to work around this of course.
 Roasting comes to mind, as does tossing in buttered breadcrumbs.
 But I know in my heart that I eat more broccoli than cauliflower, not because I like broccoli better than cauliflower (rather the reverse) but because broccoli is green and green makes magic on the plate.